 - Getting enough sleep is also important in maintaining your physical and mental health.
 People generally require 7 – 9 hours of sleep to stay healthy.
 Turning off your phone and TV about 30 minutes before you go to bed can help you sleep better.

 - Avoiding use or misuse of drugs and alcohol is an important aspect of stress management because rather than reducing stress, drugs and alcohol can worsen it.
 Click here if you are seeking help for substance abuse.

 - Practicing relaxation exercises such as deep breathing and meditation can help reduce stress, and clear your mind.
 Click here to learn more about these exercises.(Source)

 Make time for yourself.
 When caring for someone who may be suicidal, it can be hard to find time to take care of yourself.
 However, to be a productive caregiver, it is important to have some “me time.”
 Write out a list of activities that bring you joy to refer to when you need some time for yourself.
 These activities do not have to be elaborate or take a lot of planning.
 It can be something as simple as taking a walk in a park, listening to music, or writing in your journal.
 Anything that makes you feel better is worth a little bit of time out of your day.

 Know when you need to ask for help.
 When caring for someone with suicidal thoughts, you may become overwhelmed.
 Being overwhelmed does not make you a bad caregiver, family member, or friend, it makes you human.
 There are various resources for caregivers such as NAMI Family Support Groups.
 These groups offer support for people with loved ones who have experienced symptoms of a mental illness.
-In addition, the National Suicide Prevention Lifeline is always available to provide free and confidential support and resources to you or your loved one by calling or texting 988 or chat online at 988lifeline.org/chat.
+In addition, the 988 Suicide & Crisis Lifeline is always available to provide free and confidential support and resources to you or your loved one by calling or texting 988 or chat online at 988lifeline.org/chat.